 - Versatile dish: Serve it as a crowd-pleasing appetizer or main course!

-- Ready in under 1 hour: This flavor-packed chicken is on the table in under an hour making it perfect for a weeknight meal.
+- Ready in under 1 hour: This flavor-packed chicken is on the table in no time, making it perfect for a weeknight meal.

 You May Also Like: Easy & Authentic Tandoori Recipes